 CO 420 Globalization, Gender and Communication 3 Cr

-semester, odd-numbered years.
+consent of instructor.
+Fall semester, odd-numbered years.

 CO 425 Communication Career Internship 1-3 Cr

 An option available to the communication major who is preparing for a career